 Vietnam.vn - Nền tảng quảng bá Việt Nam

-Millionaire in his 50s failed to use his child's blood to "stay forever young"
+Millionaire in his 50s failed to use his child's blood to "stay young forever"

-Earlier this year, Bryan Johnson, 45, an American software developer, took his quest to reverse aging to the next level by undergoing the world's first "cross-generational plasma exchange" with his 17-year-old son Talmage and 70-year-old father Richard.
+Earlier this year, Bryan Johnson (45 years old), an American software developer, took his journey to reverse the aging process to the next level when he conducted the “ world’s first cross-generational plasma exchange” with his son Talmage (17 years old) and father Richard (70 years old).

-Johnson's 30-strong team of doctors says the procedure has the potential to reverse age-related brain decline.
+Johnson's team of more than 30 doctors say the procedure has the potential to reverse age-related brain decline.

 Accordingly, Bryan Johnson underwent 6 plasma exchanges from 1 liter of blood donated by his son.

-World - Millionaire in his 50s fails to use his child's blood to 'stay forever young'
+World - Millionaire in his 50s failed to use his child's blood to 'stay young forever'

-Bryan Johnson (45 years old) finds many ways to hold on to his youth despite controversy.
+Bryan Johnson (45 years old) finds many ways to hold on to his youth despite causing controversy.

-Specifically, blood from a young donor is extracted into red blood cells, white blood cells, platelets and plasma.
-The converted plasma is then injected into the recipient with the aim of regenerating body parts to combat aging.
+Specifically, blood from young donors is extracted into red blood cells, white blood cells, platelets and plasma.
+The converted plasma is then injected into the recipient with the aim of regenerating body parts to fight aging.

 While Johnson injected his son's plasma into his veins, his plasma was also injected into his father's veins to perform the 3-generation experiment.

 However, after testing a series of biomarkers from his blood, Mr. Johnson concluded that the therapy “did not work,” on July 9.
-The man did not provide specific information about why the method failed.
+He did not provide specific information about why the method failed.
 Meanwhile, Mr. Richard’s results are still pending.

-In January, Johnson made headlines for spending millions on anti-aging measures under the name "Project Blueprint."
+In January, Johnson made headlines for spending millions of dollars on anti-aging measures under the name "Project Blueprint."
 The program includes a strict diet, exercise, sleep habits, and more.
-He undergoes regular blood tests and organ scans to determine whether he is biologically becoming younger.
+He undergoes regular blood tests and organ checks to determine whether he is biologically becoming younger.

 Plasma transfusions were just one of many controversial procedures Johnson underwent to prolong his life.

-Ambrosia, a California startup that sold rejuvenating plasma for $8,000 a liter, began in 2017.
-However, the company shut down in 2019, after the US Food and Drug Administration (FDA) warned about the risks of the therapy.
+Ambrosia, a California startup that began selling rejuvenating plasma for $8,000 a liter in 2017, shut down in 2019 after the Food and Drug Administration (FDA) warned of the risks of the therapy.

-"There is currently no clinical evidence that transfusion of plasma donated from young adults can cure, mitigate, treat, or prevent diseases such as cardiovascular disease or Alzheimer's disease," the FDA's 2019 statement said.
+The FDA's 2019 statement stated: "There is currently no clinical evidence that transfusion of plasma donated from young adults can cure, mitigate, treat, or prevent diseases such as cardiovascular disease or Alzheimer's disease."

 Plasma transfusions have been used for severe infections, burns and blood disorders, but there is no conclusive evidence that they can fight aging.